davidrhoden/davidrhoden-basic-netlify/timeline/dreamed-bike-trip-to-hobby-shop-dec-31-2025.md

 title: I dreamed I got a flat tire on my bike but it worked out O.K.
 date: 2025-12-31T00:00:00
 excerpt: At this point I had to put my bike on my back and climb up a narrow, slippery metal thing, like an air duct.
-summary: At this point I had to put my bike on my back and climb up a narrow, slippery metal thing, like an air duct.
 image:
 tags:
   - dreams